 Alternative Vegetable Garden Layout Ideas

-You do not necessarily have to limit yourself to beds for a unique vegetable garden layout design.
+You don’t necessarily have to limit yourself to beds for a unique vegetable garden layout design.
 Browse through books, catalogs, or public gardens for new and interesting vegetable garden layouts.
 Family, friends, and neighbors are also a great source of vegetable garden layout ideas, and many of them are more than willing to share their successful secrets with others.

 There is also the option of growing your vegetable garden strictly in containers.
-These can be arranged in a number of ways including hanging them from baskets on your porch.
+These can be arranged in a number of ways including hanging plants from baskets on your porch.
 Containers can also be moved around with others added as needed.
 In fact, you could incorporate some containers into your beds for additional interest.